kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/was8/README.md

    - Check all the app. roles.
    - Click on _Map Special Subjects_ and select the _All Authenticated in Application's Realm_ option.

-  Once deployed you can start/stop the application from the Websphere console.
+Go to Applications > Application types > Websphere enterprise applications > dashbuilder app > Class loading and update detection

+Ensure the following radio buttons are checked:

+   - Classes loaded with local class loader first (parent last)
+   - Single class loader for application

+Save the configurations to the master and restart the server.

-  Once started you should be able to access the application by typing the following URL: _http://http://localhost:9080/dashbuilder_
+Once restarted you should be able to access the application by typing the following URL: _http://http://localhost:9080/dashbuilder_

 You can sign in with any of the users defined above.

 You can create process instances and tasks from the jBPM Human Task console and later on refresh the jBPM Dashboard to see how the different key performance monitoring indicators are updated.